IMAGINARY/warming-navigator/README.md

 ### Generating datasets

-Dataset are generated from raw temperature anomaly retrieved from [Berkeley Earth](http://berkeleyearth.lbl.gov).
+Datasets are generated from raw temperature anomaly retrieved from [Berkeley Earth](http://berkeleyearth.lbl.gov).
 The selection of which raw data files to use is made in `.json` config files located in `/src/json`.
 The dataset `/assets/data/<dataset>.json` is generated based on `/src/json/config-<dataset>.json`.
 The config file format is as follows: